Menu

 Read More »

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with some reflections on 2K and their failure to communicate.
+This week, I’m tipping things off with some thoughts on racking up statistics, and keeping track of the virtual numbers we accumulate in basketball video games.

 Read More »

-NLSC Top 10 Plays of the Week: November 5th, 2022
+NLSC Top 10 Plays of the Week: December 23rd, 2023

 NLSC Top 10 Plays of the Week